neshinator/BattleTank/README.md

 # BattleTank

-Battle Tank Game in Unreal Engine 4
+## Unreal Engine 4

+A open world game where a player controls a tank over terrain, playing against an AI tank with limited health and ammunition.